Ensemble Estimation of Information Divergence: Weighted Ensemble Estimation

-To achieve the parametric rate $O\left(1/N\right)$ in MSE convergence it is not necessary that $\gamma_{w}(i)=0,\, i\in J$.
-Solving the following convex optimization problem in place of the optimization problem in Theorem~\ref{thm:ensemble} retains the $O(1/N)$ rate: where the parameter $\eta$ is chosen to achieve a trade-off between bias and variance.
+To achieve the parametric rate $O\left(1/N\right)$ in MSE convergence it is not necessary that $\gamma_{w}(i)=0,\,i\in J$.
+Solving the following convex optimization problem in place of the optimization problem in Theorem~\ref{thm:ensemble} retains the $O(1/N)$ rate:

+where the parameter $\eta$ is chosen to achieve a trade-off between bias and variance.
 Instead of forcing $\gamma_{w}(i)=0$, the relaxed optimization problem uses the weights to decrease the bias terms at the rate of $O\left(1/\sqrt{N}\right)$ yielding an MSE of $O(1/N).$